-- Follow-up on disputed documents and records from the remote activities; - Follow-up on interviews and observation of work procedures; - The implementation of the food safety plan(s) and Good Manufacturing Practices; and - Verification that the food safety management system, including HACCP, addresses all products, processes, and facilities included within the certification scope.
+- Follow-up on disputed documents and records from the remote activities; - Follow-up on interviews and observation of work procedures; - The implementation of the food safety plan(s)and Good Manufacturing Practices; and - Verification that the food safety management system, including HACCP, addresses all products, processes, and facilities included within the certification scope.

-Remote activities do not apply to unannounced audits (see 11.4).
+Remote activities do not apply to unannounced audits (refer to 11.4.)